rinja-rs/rinja/book/src/creating_templates.md

 ## Documentation as template code
 [#documentation-as-template-code]: #documentation-as-template-code

-As an alternative to supplying the code template code in an external file (as `path` argument), or as a string (as `source` argument), you can also enable the `"code-in-doc"` feature.
+As an alternative to supplying the code template code in an external file (e.g. `path` argument), or as a string (e.g. `source` argument), you can also enable the `"code-in-doc"` feature.
 With this feature, you can specify the template code directly in the documentation of the template item.